CLI commands

 Suggest subjects for documents and evaluate the results by comparing against a gold standard.

-With this command the documents from PATHS
+With this command the documents from PATHS (directories or possibly

 gzipped TSV files) will be assigned subject suggestions and then